clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/single-sign-on.md

    - IdP does not provide federation metadata URL: Download the Federation Metadata XML file and host it yourself.
 As an example, learn how to set up your own custom [SAML application with Google](https://support.google.com/a/answer/6087519?hl=en).

 6. Click _Save configuration_{:.doc-button}.
+   > SSO is now active
+   >
-   SSO is now active but all users can still log in with their username and password.
+   > Users can still log in with their username and password.
+To deactivate SSO again, click _Disable_{:.doc-button}.

-> To ensure an even higher level of security, you can [enforce SSO for all users](#enforce-sso-for-all-users).
+   > For a higher level of security, [enforce SSO for all users](#enforce-sso-for-all-users) after testing the configuration in the next step.

 ## Test the SSO configuration

 Click _Test configuration_{:.doc-button} to test the login through the IdP.
 The IdP generates a SAML response that is sent to injixo.
 You are redirected to your IdP's login page, where you enter the IdP credentials.
 If the IdP configuration is correct and the authentication process is successful, you will be logged in to injixo.

 {{ 4 | image: 'Successfully testing the SSO configuration for the current user', '80%' }}

+### Test failed?
+Configure the SAML response
 <!-- A valid SubjectConfirmation was not found on this Response in our internal server logs -->

 The SAML response from the IdP contains the authenticated user's assertion with attributes and profile information.
 If the process was not successful and you see an error message, check the application configuration, the user configuration, and the Recipient, InResponseTo, NotBefore, and NotOnOrAfter attributes set in the IdP.